The Dark Side of Family Secrets: Melissa Moore's Story | Dr. Oz | S6 | Ep 164 | Full Episode

 And it's from Africa, so that's fabulous.

-And then I just add in lots of different oils.
+Yeah, and then I just add a lot of different oils.

-I added olive oil from the kitchen, vitamin E oil, a little jojoba oil, and then the scent.
+I add olive oil from the kitchen, vitamin E oil, a little jojoba oil, and then the scent.

-Now, if anyone is stressed out, you gotta tap into lavender.
+Now, if anyone is stressed, you have to tap into lava.

 This is like my new best friend.

-And then I just take my hand mix right home as if I'm making like a cake, whip it up in about 10 seconds, and then you get the body cream.
+And then I just take my hand mixer at home as if I'm making a cake, whip it up in about 10 seconds and then you get the body cream.

 Look at how soft it is.